adriasir123/amaq-web/content/authors/josemiguel/_index.md

 ---
 # Display name
-title: Tomás Mateo Núñez
+title: José Miguel Sanz Durá

 # Is this the primary user of the site?
 superuser: false
-user_groups: ["Mantenedores"]
+user_groups: ["Presidente"]

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Presidente actual

 # Organizations/Affiliations to show in About widget
 organizations: